donejs/donejs/docs/place-my-order.md

 npm install place-my-order-assets --save
 ```

 Every DoneJS application consists of at least two files:

  1. **A main template** (in this case `src/index.stache`) which contains the main template and links to the development or production assets
- 1. **A main application file** (`src/app.js`) that initializes the application state and routes
+ 1. **A main application view-model** (`src/app.js`) that initializes the application state and routes

 `src/index.stache` was already created for us when we ran `donejs init`, so we can update it to reflect the below content: